 ingredients to make homemade bibimbap sauce

-• Gochujang: If you want, try my amazing homemade, gluten-free gochujang recipe
+• Gochujang paste: If you want, try my amazing homemade, gluten-free gochujang recipe

 • Toasted sesame oil